ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 value_ref = 42f;
 ```

+<a name="changing-data-layouts"></a>
 #### Changing data layout (*structure*)

 Now we want to change the data layout.
-Noarr neeeds to know the structure in compile time (for performance).
-So the right approach is to template all funtions and then select between compiled versions.
-We define diferent structures like this:
+Noarr needs to know the structure in compile time (for performance).
+So the right approach is to template all functions and then select between compiled versions.
+We define different structures like this:

 ```cpp
 enum MatrixDataLayout { Rows = 0, Columns = 1, Zcurve = 2 };